 - A First Edition spell called "Energy Drain" had the same Level Drain effect as being touched by an undead.

 - Third Edition introduced the concept of "negative levels," which was basically temporary level loss that you then had to make a Fortitude save against at the end of the fight for every level that you "lost" this way.
 If you made it, you got the level back, but if you failed the save, it was gone for good and you had to gain it back the hard way.
+While the save wasn't hard to make even at low levels, if your negative levels ever equaled your real levels, you died instantly (and usually turned into an undead for your friends to fight).
+Several low-level undead enemies were therefore much more dangerous than intended, as a couple attacks could instantly kill low-level characters.

 - Fourth Edition did away with level drain entirely, instead having monsters that originally level-drained you (such as wights and wraiths) instead inflicting the Weakened condition on you (which simply halves the damage that you deal in combat until you make your saving throw to end it), immobilizing you (you can't move from your space unless you teleport until you make your save), taking away healing surges, and so on.